 After everything is gathered, each attorney then asks to see copies of the medical records that may be presented against the other side, along with any medical articles used.
 As the plaintiff, be prepared for the doctor’s insurance company to dig up information about past car accidents, workers’ compensation and other injuries to attempt to prove your condition was pre-existing or related to another incident.

 Do you believe you were a victim of medical malpractice?
-If you’re within the two-year statute of limitations, bring your claim to Trantolo & Trantolo’s experienced lawyers.
+If you’re within the two-year statute of limitations, bring your claim to Trantolo & Trantolo’s experienced Connecticut medical malpractice lawyer.